 Product and Service Sell Sheets

 Sell sheets are some of the best sales collateral examples.
-This is the collateral you leave with your lead after your pitch, and should help you move the needle to the next phase in the sales process.
+This is the printed collateral sheet that you leave with your lead after your pitch, and should help you move the needle to the next phase in the sales process.
 Rule of thumb is to keep it simple.
 Provide examples of similar projects you have completed.
 Images.
 State your bottom line or range.
 And include guarantees that instill confidence.
+Download the Sales Collateral Templates for 2 editable templates that you can use to build your own product and service sell sheets.

 Company Brochure – Sales Collateral Examples